 What to do in Little Venice London is a good question, but the first question for most people is probably what IS Little Venice London?
 It took me years of living in England before I’d ever heard of Little Venice, and when I finally did I couldn’t believe that this unique area existed and me, a travel blogger, London lover, and frequenter of the city countless times, had never happened upon it!
 I suppose that is partly the magic of London: It is so vast and fascinating, that you can spend hours – a lifetime – exploring it and you’ll still happen upon new places to fall in love with.

 It has now been, wow, over two months since Dan and I spent a weekend in Budapest.
 Budapest was our last city before we slowed down and spent two leisurely weeks road tripping and hiking Slovenia, and we were facing sight seeing exhaustion.
 It was the middle of an August heat wave and our Airbnb lacked A/C, but mostly made up for that with its espresso machine.
+We spent our time wandering the streets, and when we got too sweaty for our clothes we’d pop into the closest gluten free Budapest restaurant.
 At the time, I jotted down some impressions of Budapest, which made their way to the back of my notebook and the back of my mind.
 A couple months, a few countries, and seemingly a world away now, I thought I would share what Budapest is for me.

 This post is the final installment (although I will continue to write about this topic in many forms – your feedback is welcome in the survey at the bottom of this post!) in my diary posts on volunteering in a refugee camp in Northern France with the Roland Levinsky Memorial scholarship.
 You can read the first three posts here: 1, 2, 3.